1. Stop constantly checking email

 Get in early and do your least favorite task or the task you are most likely to put off first.
 Why?
 Getting the worst task done first makes the rest of your day’s priorities seem less daunting.
 For example, if you dread doing phone follow-ups about appointments with your potential Medicare clients and procrastinate doing it at all then do it first.
 You will feel relieved to conquer your hard task and make the rest of your day seem so much easier.

 Are you constantly asked to attend meetings or help out others finish their tasks?
 It may be time for you to start saying “no.” Work is hard enough trying to meet your own personal goals for the day without being interrupted or pulled into projects that you don’t own.
 If you feel awkward saying “no” then simply explain what projects or tasks you are currently working on that would make attending a meeting difficult.

 Many of us are guilty of letting our inboxes, desks, and offices get into a state of disarray.
 Organizing doesn’t have to mean hours and hours of laborious work.
 Take 5 minutes every day to just go through email and organize into your messages into categorized folders.
 As an insurance agent or agency owner, designate folders to keep records of client correspondence, inter-office communication, and financial records.
 These emails serve as a record of business and should be easily found at all times.

 10. Prep for tomorrow

 Before you leave work to head home, brainstorm what you may need for tomorrow.
-Do you appointments with your Medicare clients or will you in office doing AHIP training?
-If you are having clients come into the office for a needs analysis for Final Expense you can plan on arriving early to make sure office is clean and there is an area set up for company.
+Do you have appointments with your Medicare clients or will you be in-office doing AHIP training?
+If you are having clients come into the office for a needs analysis for Final Expense you can plan on arriving early to make sure your office is clean and there is an area set up for guests.
 Or if you will be giving a presentation make sure the computer and projector will be ready to use.
 Planning ahead saves you time for tomorrow and will put you in a positive state of mind.